 Can I Change the Judge Assigned to My Divorce Case?

 You can change the judge assigned to your divorce case, but only at the beginning of the case before the judge has rendered any decisions.
 This is called a peremptory challenge and both parties only get one opportunity to change the judge.
 You should use caution before changing a judge.
 That’s because you can disqualify one judge but you can’t pick the one you’d prefer.
 Instead the new judge is assigned arbitrarily.
 The initial judge might not be the best one for your case facts, but the replacement judge could be worse.
-You need to discuss any decisions regarding changing judges thoroughly with your Las Vegas divorce attorney.
+You need to discuss any decisions regarding changing judges thoroughly with your divorce lawyer.

 What Are Temporary Orders?